cli-kit/cli-define/README.md

 program.help(function(help){help.call(this)})
 ```

-Adds a help flag to the program, scope for the callback is the program instance access to the entire program data is available via `this`.
+Adds a help flag to the program, scope for the callback is the program instance access to the program is available via `this`.

 * `name`: A specific name for the help option flags, default is `-h | --help`.
 * `description`: A specific description for the option, overrides the default.